How to Outline a Complete Book Series

 Sure, standalone novels are great.
 But sometimes, they don’t quite hit the spot.

-Let’s figure out what kind of series best suits your story and how to outline each one.
+Let’s figure out which type of series best suits your story and how to outline each type.

 Types of Book Series

-An independent series is a multi-book series composed of the same cast of characters or character in self-contained books, not meant to be read in any particular order.
-These series are also referred to as episodic, static and procedural series.
+An episodic series is a multi-book series composed of the same protagonist or cast of characters in self-contained books, not meant to be read in any particular order.
+This series type is also referred as a static or procedural series.
+Although the type of conflict is generally the same in each book (i.e. a mystery), the specific antagonist or antagonistic force changes in each book (i.e. Murderer #1 in Book 1, Murderer #2 in Book 2).

-Independent series examples include Hercule Poirot’s crime solving adventures in Murder on the Orient Express and Death on the Nile by Agatha Christie, the Nancy Drew Series by Carolyn Keene, and Sherlock Holmes Series by Arthur Conan Doyle.
-The most popular genres for this series are middle grade and crime/mystery.
+Episodic series examples include Hercule Poirot’s crime solving adventures in Murder on the Orient Express and Death on the Nile by Agatha Christie, the Nancy Drew Series by Carolyn Keene, and the Sherlock Holmes Series by Arthur Conan Doyle.
+The most popular genres for this series are crime and mystery.

 Create a compelling and consistent main character

-The most important characterization of independent series is that the recurring protagonist is the main draw.
-Which means they need to be compelling enough to anchor the entire series.
-Readers will either love them or hate them (or a mix of both), but regardless, they’ll keep returning to see what new shenanigans your leading character will get into next.
+The most important element of an episodic series is the recurring protagonist because they are the only constant.
+That means the main character needs to be compelling enough to anchor the series.
+Readers will either love them or hate them (or a mix of both), but regardless, they’ll keep returning to see what new shenanigans your leading character will stumble into next.
+A compelling character is someone who has a careful balance of strengths and flaws, and is active enough to push the narrative forward.

-So, while your main character might not have a significant arc of change over the series at large, these static characters can have aspects of their identity gradually stripped back as readers progress from book to book.
+So, while your main character might not have a significant arc of change over the series at large, static protagonists should still be compelling and can experience mini arcs of change.

 Compose a detailed character sheet with the following details: